MichaelFrieze/schooldaysleft/docs/dev-notes.md

 - look into how easy it is to use stripe in a small form component in drawer.
 - consider adding drizzle-kit push --force to preview branches:
 - iOS chrome browser bounces when scrolling to bottom and reverts to top. doesn't happen on other browsers, not even brave
-- Write docs on how to add new themes
 - Add new themes I like
 - refactor dashboard
 - support button in footer isn't aligned correctly